KaufmannLukas/ds-ultimate-tic-tac-toe/README.md

 5. The game should be running in your browser.
 (Note: if you experience some graphical issues, try another browser)

+## Training Manual / Guides

+... explain how to train and play models

 ## Docker file